hartrock/Inspector/README.md

 For inspecting a newLISP system.

-[Directly to description of Demo](#demo) leading to a screenshot like the following:
+[Directly to how to start a Demo](#demo), leading to a screenshot like the following:

 ![](screenshot.png)